JonasGeiping/cramming/README.md

 # Todos:

 The following options are currently broken/limited/work-in-progress.
-Use these at your own discretion, or open a pull-request with a fix.
+Use these at your own discretion.
+Of course, any contributions here are highly appreciated.
+You can also message me with more questions about any of these points, if you want to look into them.

 * The-Pile needs to be downloaded in its entirety to be used, but the code could be updated to stream, just like C4.
 * Data Preprocessing is wasteful in terms of RAM.